 GIF images can instantly uplift your email and are a fun way to grab people's attention.
-The Voyado email message editor lets you add these to your communication but there are a few things to think of before you get started.
+The Engage email editor lets you add these to your communication but there are a few things to think of before you get started.

-Unlike when you upload an image to your email, the width of a GIF must be exactly the same as the width of the image placeholder you have in your template.
-Otherwise, Voyado will try to compress, optimize or crop the GIF, resulting in it failing to work.
+Unlike when you upload an image to your email, the width of a GIF must be the same width or smaller than the image placeholder you have in your template.
+Otherwise, Engage will try to compress, optimize or crop the GIF, resulting in it failing to work.

-The width of the image placeholder below is 592px, so the GIF needs to be 592px wide.
+The width of the image placeholder below is 592px, so the GIF needs to be 592px wide or less.

 Keep your file sizes small

 The larger the file size of your GIF, the longer your email will take to load as well as eating up the mobile data of your customers.
-It's also more likely to get marked as spam if it's a very big file.
-Therefore we recommend using file sizes smaller than 1MB, ideally under 500kb.
+It's also more likely to get marked as spam if it is a very big file.
+Therefore, we recommend using file sizes smaller than 1MB, ideally under 500kb.
 So how do you create GIFs with smaller file sizes?
 A few examples to try:

 - Illustrations are better than images (images in GIFs can increase the file size dramatically, even with just the smallest movement).